What is dyshidrotic eczema?

 Deep blisters on the sides of the feet are typical of this type of eczema

 Doctors also may refer to dyshidrotic eczema as:

 - Palmoplantar eczema

-There is no cure for dyshidrotic eczema, but the good news is, in many cases it’s manageable.
+There is no cure for this type of eczema, but the good news is, in many cases it’s manageable.
 And like all types of the condition, it isn’t contagious.
-You cannot “catch” dyshidrotic eczema from another person, or give it to someone else.
+You cannot “catch” this condition from another person, or give it to someone else.